jensilva/FWG-School/README.md

 # FWG-School

 ## Disclaimer
 This repo belongs to FWG School Sunday study group.
-It covers web Front-End development from pure JS, HTML, CSS, JS Frameworks, Styles Frameworks.
-The projects are listed conform class progress.
+It covers web Front-End development with technologies: Javascript, HTML, CSS, Javascript Frameworks and Styles Frameworks.
+The projects are listed according to class progress.

 It contains different projects such as: